qidanrui/MassGen/IMPLEMENTATION_GUIDE.md

    - Indicate preference for another agent's solution (workflow calls `vote()`)
 3. Multiple rounds may occur until consensus or voting completes

-### Phase 3: Consensus & Finalization
+### Phase 3: Consensus Building & Debate

-Final consensus building with intelligent response analysis:
+Structured debate and consensus building:

-1. System checks if consensus is reached
+1. System checks if consensus is reached from Phase 2
-2. Remaining working agents review final peer solutions
+2. If no consensus, remaining working agents engage in structured debate
 3. Workflow analyzes responses for voting patterns (e.g., "Agent X has the best solution")
+4. Iterative review process continues until consensus emerges
-4. Fallback to majority vote if maximum rounds reached
+5. Fallback to majority vote if maximum rounds reached

+### Phase 4: Final Presentation

+Selected representative presents the final solution:

+1. The winning agent (determined by consensus or majority vote) becomes the representative
+2. Representative receives complete context of all peer solutions and voting opinions
+3. Representative synthesizes and presents the final answer with full reasoning
-5. System finalizes with winning solution
+4. System finalizes with comprehensive solution

 ## Configuration Options